TheNaFeR02/tailwindcss_practice/README.md

 ## What did I learn?
 In addition to TailwindCSS, the project also practices core CSS concepts such as different units, box model, Flexbox, Grid, media queries, and more.
+Some of javascript by activating the camera for taking a picture, and also being able to draw a signature.